TWUOnline/FAR-Centres/Courses/ldrs-665.md

 * Use multimodal communication to express outputs of learning effectively in a digital online environment.
 * Evaluate the authority of online information from a variety of sources including open access materials, mass-media, and social media for the purposes of learning in the higher education context.
 * Develop a positive digital online identity in support of learning commensurate with good practice for privacy, security and interpersonal communications.
 * Demonstrate how to participate legally and ethically in an online digital learning community
+* Demonstrate developing ability to engage in the 5R rights of open educational resources,

 ## TWU Student Learning Outcomes